devrawl/stratosmining/docs/mining-starting-point.md

 Stratos resource layer uses the Proof-of-Traffic algorithm consensus which means that you will get rewards each time traffic comes to/from your node.

-Having a full disk won't bring any more traffic to your node and you won't get any more rewards but that can easily be fixed by adding a new storage drive to your computer.
+Having a disk filled at maximum capacity won't bring any more traffic to your node and you won't get any more rewards but that can easily be fixed by adding a new storage drive to your computer.

+---

 ### GPU

 Regardless if you run a Full-Chain node or a Storage Node, you won't be needing any powerful video card.
 Because Stratos uses a PoS and a PoT algorithm, your node will only use CPU, storage and bandwidth and even those in small amounts.

 An on-board graphic card will only come useful on first-time install of the Linux OS and initial setup.

+---

 ### Peripherals